Dave Meggett

-David Lee Meggett (born April 30, 1966) is a former American football running back who played in the National Football League (NFL) for 10 seasons.
-He played college football at Towson and was selected by the New York Giants in the fifth round of the 1989 NFL Draft.
-Primarily utilized on special teams as a return specialist, he received one Pro Bowl and two first-team All-Pro selections during his six seasons with the Giants, in addition to winning a Super Bowl title in Super Bowl XXV.
-Meggett spent his next three seasons as a member of the New England Patriots, where he was named to a second Pro Bowl.
-In his final season, he played for the New York Jets.
-Meggett retired with a then-record 3,708 punt return yards, which are the second-most in NFL history.
+David Lee Meggett (born April 30, 1966) is an American former professional football running back who played in the National Football League (NFL) for 10 seasons.
+A return specialist for most of his career, he ranks second in NFL punt return yards, which he led at the time of his retirement.

+Meggett played college football for the Towson Tigers, winning the Walter Payton Award as a senior in 1988, and was selected by the New York Giants in the fifth round of the 1989 NFL draft.
+Primarily utilized on special teams, he received one Pro Bowl selection during his six seasons with the Giants, in addition to winning Super Bowl XXV.
+Meggett spent his next three seasons as a member of the New England Patriots, where he was named to a second Pro Bowl, and played for the New York Jets in his final season.

 Involved in several legal problems during and after his playing career, Meggett was convicted in 2010 on burglary and criminal sexual conduct charges.
 He is currently serving a 30-year prison sentence at Lieber Correctional Institution in South Carolina.

 College career

-Meggett played college football at division II Towson college from 1986-1988.
+Meggett played college football at Division II (1986)/ Division I-AA (1987–88) Towson State University.
 In his senior season, Meggett led the team in rushing yards (844) and touchdowns (12), while also setting a school record for average yards per kickoff return (32.2) and kickoff return touchdowns (2), earning him the Walter Payton Award.
 His career average of 25.5 yards per kickoff return (29 returns for 745 yards) was also a school record.